 - On its own or after using Charlotte’s Magic Cream for a lasting glow

-I probably wouldn’t repurchase this again because I prefer a more matte look on my skin and with my makeup, but I have enjoyed using it so far and I do think it’s a great product.
+I probably wouldn’t repurchase this because, again, it’s pretty expensive (£39 for 40ml) but I have enjoyed using it so far and I do think it’s a great product.

 7. Eyes to Mesmerise in Jean